gebodal/annodoc/index.md

 Here we have no indication of what object "inclination" relates to.
 In cases such as this, however, the object is generally referenced somewhere else in the text, and we use the `Object Name` annotation to identify this object.
 We may then link the Object Name to the Parameter Name or Parameter Symbol annotation (preferring the written name if available) using the Property relation as described in the [relations section](#property "Property").

-In the case where the object and property appear in the same sentence, please annotate the Object Name and Property Name separately, as in the following examples:
+In the case where the object and property appear in the same sentence, please annotate the Object name and ParameterName separately, as in the following examples:

 <div markdown="1">
 ~~~ ann